-Jenna Jameson’s Keto Diet & Fasting Helped Her Dramatic Weight Loss
+Jenna Jameson Says Keto Diet & Fasting Helped Her Achieve Dramatic Weight Loss

 It’s time for another #tuesdaytransformation .
 Guys, I fit into size 6 jeans! ???? the picture on the right I’m wearing size 16 jeans ???? the fit of my clothes is catapulting me forward now, not the scale so much.
 Oh, and can we talk about “muffin top” it’s gone!
 I feel like keto paired with #intermittentfasting has been my riddle solver!
 I’ve officially weaned off my poison sugar free creamer and am now drinking black coffee with stevia and coconut oil! ???? on a side note I want to acknowledge all of you taking the leap with me to get healthier, I’m SO damn proud of you!!!!
 Love you guys so much! #transformationtuesday #weightlossjourney #weightlosstransformation #keto #ketodiet #ketoweightloss

 Jameson has shared several photos of herself throughout her weight loss journey in an effort to be real about her struggles and encourage other women who are frustrated with their bodies.
-Back in April she went so far as to post a photo of herself naked while holding her baby to Instagram.
+Back in April she went so far as to post an Instagram photo of herself naked while holding her baby.
 It was part of a “Postpartum Loop” in which she and other mothers shared stories about their bodies following childbirth.
-She commented on how she felt about her body.
+She commented on how she felt about her body:

 “Me and some of the most inspiring mamas on Instagram have joined together to celebrate the beauty of postpartum, and how important it is to celebrate the incredible things our amazing bodies do!
 When I look in the mirror I only feel pride.
 Granted it’s taken me almost all of my adult life to come to this point, but I’m so glad I’ve arrived.
 This vessel has housed three beautiful children and fed my beautiful daughter for a whole year.”

 Jameson is thrilled with her transformation, and says that how she fits into her clothes is her real motivator now instead of the number she sees on the scale.
-As previously reported by Inquisitr, the mother of three, shared in an earlier Instagram post that she has lost a total of 57 pounds since giving birth to Batel, dropping from 187 pounds down to 130 pounds.
+As previously reported by Inquisitr, the mother of three shared in an earlier Instagram post that she has lost a total of 57 pounds since giving birth to Batel, dropping from 187 pounds down to 130 pounds.
 Her goal weight is 125 pounds.